LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Implementation details

-For the RT-2-Style baseline, the procedure begins by normalizing each element of the action vector to a range from 0 to 1.
+For the RT-2-Style baseline, we follow the original RT-2's design \citep{rt2} and adapt special tokens to present the numerical action in VIMA action space.
+The original action space of VIMA contains two points for pick and place.
+Each point contains a 2D coordinate in \emph{robot coordinates} for position and a 3D orientation of the gripper.
+Since we only have yaw rotation in the dataset, we simplify two 3D orientations into one yaw angle.
+So the action space is now 5 Degrees of Freedom (DoF): 4 numerical values present the 2D pick and place locations in \emph{robot coordinates}, and 1 value presents yaw rotation.
+In our implementation, the procedure begins by normalizing each element of the action to a range from 0 to 1.
 We then quantize these values into 256 bins and map the resulting discrete values to tokens indexed from 31000 to 31255 in the tokenizer.
 The dataset employed is similar to \modelIBC, but it omits the prompt for the output format, and the action is represented by the mapped special tokens.
-Additionally, we have prepared a version similar to \modelDIBC, named \modelDRT, which takes advantage of object detection on reference images.
+Additionally, we have prepared a version similar to \modelDIBC, named \modelDRT, which takes advantage of object detection on reference images. \modelIDRT is similar to \modelDRT.
+However, four special tokens present pick and place positions in two normalized 2D \emph{image coordinates} for each action, and one token presents the rotation, instead of an action in VIMABench action space.
+It is the same action presentation generated by our \modelname but our method responds in natural language while \modelIDRT responds in special tokens.